04 Oct Penalties For Drug Trafficking in Georgia

 Specifically, drug trafficking is often seen in areas that suffer from extreme poverty, as well as neighborhoods that do not offer much in the way of education or job opportunity.
 Unfortunately, as long as there is a need or want for drugs, then drug trafficking will continue to occur.

 Georgia drug penalties are quite severe.
 Both drug trafficking and drug distribution charges are felony charges in the state, and the most serious criminal drug charges an accused individual can face.
 If found guilty of drug trafficking in Georgia, charges carry a mandatory minimum sentence and penalty, with fines that can reach up to $100,000.

 A felony drug charge occurs when a person is found possessing any amount of a controlled substance, such as cocaine, heroin, methamphetamine, ecstasy or any other scheduled drug (Schedule I, II, III, IV, and V).
-This possession of drugs charge also takes place when prescription drugs, such as OxyContin, Percocet, or Vicodin, ore obtained illegally.
-If there is an intent to distribute and not just have it in possession, then the individual will face even more challenges.
+This drug possession charge also takes place when prescription medication, such as OxyContin, Percocet, or Vicodin, ore obtained illegally.
+If there is an intent to distribute and not just have an actual possession, then the individual will face even more challenges.

-When determining the length of prison time and fees, various factors will be considered, including whether or not the individual has any prior convictions (and what they are), if they have other drug paraphernalia, the specific amount of drugs found on the person, DUI penalties for those caught driving (generally losing your driving privileges via a suspended drivers license), the type of drug in question, and the area in which the person was discovered.
+When determining the length of imprisonment time and fees, various factors will be considered, including whether or not the individual has any prior drug conviction (and what they are), if they have other illegal drug paraphernalia, the specific amount of drugs found on the person, DUI penalties for those caught driving (generally losing your driving privileges via a suspended drivers license), the type of drug in question, and the area in which the person was discovered.